 Patients with pectus carinatum who comply with the required exercises will respond well to orthotic bracing, and there are normally two phases; one initial phase until correction is achieved and the next phase for maintenance, during which the brace is only worn at night.

 It is over a decade since we introduced this new treatment for pectus carinatum, and we are building up ever more convincing, successful case histories.
-The most important factor in achieving a good result is compliance to the treatment programme and regular reviews preferably in the clinic, or via Skype consultations.
+The most important factor in achieving a good result is compliance to the treatment programme and regular reviews preferably in the clinic, or via virtual consultations.

-Length of treatment varies according to the age of the patient, the elasticity of the chest and the severity of the pectus carinatum.
+The length of treatment varies according to the age of the patient, the elasticity of the chest and the severity of the pectus carinatum.
 All pectus braces and treatments are tailored bespoke to each individual’s needs.

 We manufacture bespoke braces for each patient, ensuring comfort and ease of compliance during treatment.

-Information about our pectus carinatum case histories since LOC began treating the condition in 2010.
+Information about our pectus carinatum case histories.

 This depends on several factors; the position of the chest wall deformity, its severity, the flexibility of the chest, the kind of results wanting to be achieved and the age of the person undergoing treatment for pectus excavatum or pectus carinatum.